jasonacox/TinyLLM/README.md

 ### Chatbot

-Chatbot is a simple web based python flask app that allows you to chat with a LLM using the OpenAI API.
-It stores conversational history in the prompt context.
-It also offers some RAG (Retrieval Augmented Generation) features including summarizing external websites (paste a URL to a webpage or PDF), fetching and summarizing current news, and working with vector databases and other sources (see [chatbot](chatbot) page for more details).
+Chatbot is a simple web based python flask app that allows you to chat with an LLM using the OpenAI API.
+It support multiple sessions and remembers your conversational history.
+Some RAG (Retrieval Augmented Generation) features including:

+* Summarizing external websites (just paste a URL in chat window)
+* Fetch current news (use `/news`)
+* Use a vector databases for RAG queries.
+* See [chatbot](chatbot) page for more details.

 ```bash
 # Move to chatbot folder